China

 Led by Veronica Yates, the Child Rights International Network strives for UN consultative status to advocate for children's rights globally, facing challenges from political opposition, especially China's objections to Tibet-related content.

-The Child Rights International Network (CRIN)[1] is an international organization that focuses on research, policy and advocacy for children’s rights inspired by the UN Convention on the Rights of the Child.
+The Child Rights International Network (CRIN)[1] is an international organisation that focuses on research, policy and advocacy for children’s rights inspired by the UN Convention on the Rights of the Child.
 It was registered in 2008 in London, England and strives to bring children’s rights to the forefront of the international agenda.

 CRIN submitted its application for special consultative status with the Committee on NGOs in 2010.
 Since then, the Committee has repetitively deferred the application by posing 15 questions – 7 of them coming from one Committee member: China.
 For the past 4 Committee sessions, China has repetitively asked CRIN to change content on the organisation’s website regarding Tibet, noting that the correct UN terminology (‘Tibet, Autonomous Region of China’) should be used to reference the geographic region.